vercel-community/rust/README.md

 ## Contributing

 Since this project contains both Rust and Node.js code, you need to install the relevant dependencies.
-If you're only working on the JavaScript side, you only need to install those dependencies (and vice-versa).
+If you're only working on the TypeScript side, you only need to install those dependencies (and vice-versa).

 ```shell
 # install node dependencies
 pnpm install

 # install cargo dependencies
 cargo fetch